ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 * A compare-exchange [operation](../../../client-api/operations/what-are-operations)
-  is done on the [document store](../../../client-api/what-is-a-document-store).
+  is performed on the [document store](../../../client-api/what-is-a-document-store) level.
   It is therefore not part of the session transactions.

 * Even if written inside the session scope, a compare exchange operation will be executed regardless